nshivam15/Rockbuster-Data-Analysis/README.md

 ## Key Questions & Objectives
 The Rockbuster Stealth Management Board has asked a series of business questions and they expect data-driven answers that they can use for their 2020 company strategy.
 Here are the main questions they’d like to answer:

-1. Which movies contributed the most/least to revenue gain?
-2. What was the average rental duration for all videos?
+- What was the average rental duration for all videos?
+- Which movies contributed the most and least to revenue gain?
+- Do sales figures vary between geographical regions?
-3. Which countries are Rockbuster customers based in?
+- In which countries are Rockbuster’s customers based?
-4. Where are customers with a high lifetime value based?
+- Where are customers with a high lifetime value located?
-5. Do sales figures vary between geographic regions?
+- What movie genres generate the most revenue?

 ## Data & Tools